franke-hub/SDL/src/doc/Journal/Journal.md

 ### 2022/11/17 Maint commit

-Some problems in Socket and Select were corrected.
-Thread now uses thread local storage and no longer needs to use std::map.

-In Socket, the sockaddr_u copy constructor didn't initialize before invoking operator=.
-The reset() function can then be looking at garbage.

-In Select, remove can be processed after the associated Socket's deleted.
-We can't actually look at a Socket while processing a Remove (or any other operation) since a Remove operation could have been enqueued.
-We revised Select so that no operations (except shutdown) invoke control directly.

 I wanted to update the dev library to connect for each operation similarly to TestSock.
 This has proven to be more difficult than expected.
 The commit has code to test this change, but it's not driven by default.